There are several ways to access New Zealand’s healthcare services, depending on what sort of help you need.

 You can request a male or female GP and take a companion with you to an appointment.

-If you have to see someone suddenly, you can use the after hours service that GPs practices offer.
-You can use these services even if you aren’t enrolled with them, but you’ll pay a higher, unsubsidised price.
+If you have to see someone suddenly, you can use the after hours service that GP practices offer.
+You can use these services even if you are not enrolled with them, but you will pay a higher, unsubsidised price.

-If there’s a medical emergency needing urgent attention you can call for an ambulance.
+If there is a medical emergency needing urgent attention, you can call for an ambulance.
 In New Zealand the number to dial is 111.

 In the Wellington area, Wellington Free ambulance services are available at no charge.
-In other areas there is a charge to use the ambulance, even if you don't call it.
+In other areas there is a charge to use the ambulance, even if you do not call it.
 See the St Johns Ambulance website for more information.

-Alternatively you can go to the emergency departments that hospitals run (sometimes called Accident and Emergency or A&E units), which are open 24 hours.
+Alternatively, you can go to the 24 hour emergency departments that hospitals run (sometimes called Accident and Emergency or A&E units).